 Potential Alternative 3: Use Regional Development Programme (RDP) for power stations with a registered capacity of 10MW+ (raised by NGESO)

 Apply the large/medium/small power station thresholds in England and Wales in Scotland (as per WAGCM1) but all embedded plant between 10 – 100MW would be required to participate in the BM and provide ancillary services through a Regional Development Programme (RDP).
 The RDP is essentially a ‘black box’ which would take the bilateral connection agreement Appendix G and DNO active network management processes into account to enable an Embedded Generator to be visible in the BM and also to be instructed by the ESO but without being subject to the full rigour of the BM in its own right.
-NGESO together with DNOs are trialling several schemes using this approach.
+ESO together with DNOs are trialling several schemes using this approach.

 Potential Alternative 4: Hybrid solution of Alternative 2 & 3 RDP solution greater than 1MW or 10MW but less than 50MW and LEEMPS Plus solution for between 50 – 100MW (raised by NGESO)